Bengtskär Lens

 Size:

-The magnificent clockwork kept the beam of the newly completed Bengtskär lighthouse rotating.
-The flash was visible for almost 40 km.
-The valuable machinery survived the First World War, but during the Second World War, despite the tenacious defense battle of Bengtskär, the original fog signal and power stations, as well as the lantern with its lighting equipment, were destroyed when a bomb dropped from an airplane exploded on the second floor after passing through three roofs.
-After the war, the light and fog signalling systems were replaced with electric ones, until they too were removed when the lighthouse was automated.
+An impressive clockwork mechanism kept the beam of the newly built Bengtskär Lighthouse rotating.
+The light was visible from nearly 40 km away.
+The valuable equipment survived World War I, but despite the tenacious defense during the Battle of Bengtskär in World War II, the original fog signal and power stations, along with the lantern and its lighting equipment, were destroyed when a bomb dropped from an airplane exploded on the second floor after passing through three roofs.
+After the war, the light and fog signal equipment was replaced with electric systems until they, too, were removed as part of the lighthouse’s automation.
 The impressive lens is back in place, though no longer in use.
-The current halogen light has a range of just under 20 km.
+The current small light has a range of just under 20 km.

 Discover my work The Sea That Rinses My Feet (texts in Finnish, English, and Swedish)